Behavior¶

 }

-and based on that the shorthand for a
+defines first the shorthand DIGIT and based on that the shorthand for a

-.
+floating point number FLOAT.
 It consists of some digits possibly followed

 by a dot and more digits.
 A macro is similar to a shorthand, only that it

 receives arguments.
-It can be defined by the \macro
+It can be defined by the \macro instruction:

 \macro NAME(TYPE0 ARG0[, TYPEn ARGn]+): RE

-specifies the macro’s name.
+where NAME specifies the macro’s name.
 A comma-separated list

 of arguments is passed in brackets [3].
 Each argument is specified with

-and its name.
+its TYPE and its name.
 Possible types are

-for a deterministic finite automaton, i.e. a state machine, or a regular expression, This may also be used to pass a string.
+dfafor a deterministic finite automaton, i.e. a state machine, or a regular expression, This may also be used to pass a string.

-for a character set, and
+setfor a character set, and

-for an integer [2].
+integerfor an integer [2].

-is the regular expression in which the arguments may
+The RE is the regular expression in which the arguments may

 be expanded.
-Arguments act like a shorthand inside the macro’s RE
+Arguments act like a shorthand inside the macro’s RE.

 For example, the macro: